konturio/disaster-ninja-fe/src/features/mcda/readme.md

 To start using this feature user needs:

-- feature flag "bivariate_manager" is turned on for current user
+- feature flag "mcda" is turned on for current user
-- flag "KONTUR_MCDA": true in localstorage

 ### Activation